 Son Adam Walb (1845- ? ) was born in about 1845 in Berks County.
 Nothing more is known.

 Daughter Esther F. "Hettie" Walb (1847-1922) was born on April 1, 1847 or 1848 in Berks County.
 At the age of 22 in 1870, unmarried, Esther lived at home with her widowed father and kept house.
 She was united in wedlock with William J. Beitler (1853-1893).
-They were the parents of two children, both of whom were deceased by 1922.
+They were the parents of three children, among them Emma C. Beitler and two others who were deceased by 1922.
+Circa 1880, they lived in Rockland Township, Berks County.
 Over the span of 40 years, William was employed as a railroad brakeman.
 They were members of St. Paul's Lutheran Church.
 In the 1890s, they lived in Bethlehem Township, Hunterdon County, NJ where William died in 1893.
 Esther lived for another 29 years as a widow, with her final address in the rear of 138 Church Street, Allentown.
 She was stricken with a cerebral hemorrhage and died on Feb.
 18, 1922 in Allentown, Lehigh County.
 Brother-in-law Charles Fegley signed her death certificate.
 She rests with her presumed daughter Emma C. Beitler in Union-West End Cemetery in Allentown, Lehigh County, and an obituary in the Allentown Morning Call said that Rev. G.A.
 Greiss officiated at her funeral service.

 Daughter Lavina Walb (1853-1923) was born on Sept.
 4, 1853 or 1854 in Rockland Township, Berks County.
 She wedded Charles A. Fegley (Aug.
 9, 1860-1929), son of George and Leah (Welder) Fegely.
 Their known offspring were Mrs. Marcus Hellick, Effie M. Hahn and Claude A. Fegley.
 The family joined St. Peter's Lutheran Church of Rittersville, and Lavina was active with its Missionary Society and Adult Bible class.
 They dwelled at 1104 North Main Street in Bethlehem, Northampton County, PA in the early 1920s.
 Having contracted colon cancer,causing bleeding in the bowels, Lavinia suffered for six months before being swept away by the Grim Reaper on July 15, 1923.
 After a funeral was held in the family home and then church, her remains were lowered into eternal repose in Rittersville Cemetery.
 An obituary was published in the Allentown Morning Call.
 Charles lived on for another six years.
 Burdened with pneumonia and enlarged heart, he fell and fractured his left femur.
 He was admitted to Sacred Heart Hospital in Allentown, where he died on Dec.
 8, 1929.